avr1h/avr1h.github.io/_pages/prntscr.md

 ---
 layout: page
-title: lightshot / prntscr.com gallery
+title: Digital Archeology
 description: The fossil ground of the internet.
-permalink: /prntscr/
+permalink: /archeology/
 ---
 <p>Did you know that every screenshot you take and upload using <a href="https://app.prntscr.com/en/index.html">lightshot</a> is kept on their unprotected, completely accessible database?</p>
 <p><a href="https://www.wired.co.uk/article/lightshot-chrome-screenshot-app">"A breach of privacy!"</a> you might cry out.
 But honestly, what where you expecting from a service that has "index.html" as its homepage url extension?</p>